NNDB

 Occupation: Actor

-Mickey Rooney's father, Joe Yule, was a vaudeville comic and actor, and Joe Jr. was part of his parents' stage act starting at about 18 months of age.
+Military service: US Army (PFC, served in "entertainment unit") Mickey Rooney's father, Joe Yule, was a vaudeville comic and actor, and Joe Jr. was part of his parents' stage act starting at about 18 months of age.
 The act ended, along with his parents' marriage, after Junior walked in on his father with another woman.
-He made his motion picture debut at the age of five, playing an adult midget in the 1926 silent short Not to Be Trusted.
-Beginning at age 6, he starred in dozens of silent-era comedy shorts, playing (and billed as) "Mickey McGuire".

-At 12 he became "Mickey Rooney", when his agent decided he needed a new name to land any roles beyond the McGuire shorts.
-"He never bothered to ask me whether I liked it", Rooney wrote in his autobiography.
-"This is the kind of world I was born in, one in which I had only one reason for existence: pleasing others".
 As an adolescent, Rooney co-starred with Judy Garland in a series of squeaky-clean MGM musicals, often revolving around the urgent need to put on a show in somebody's barn.
 Rooney starred in fifteen "Andy Hardy" movies, and made more than 200 other movies and half a dozen TV series.
 "I was a 14-year-old boy for 30 years", he says.

-He is one of Hollywood's most married men.
+He was one of Hollywood's most married men.
 Barbara Ann Thomason, the fifth of his eight wives and mother of four of his ten children, was murdered in 1966.
 The following year he married and divorced her good friend, Marge Lane.

 In 2005, Rooney filmed a commercial for a cold remedy, in which Rooney's towel slipped off in a sauna, exposing his 84-year-old buttocks for about two seconds.
 The ad, scheduled to premiere during the Super Bowl, was rejected by network censors.
 Rooney angrily described the commercial as "a fun spot", and said "the public deserves to see it".
+He died in 2014.
+Father: Joseph Ewell ("Joe Yule", vaudeville comic and actor)Mother: Nell Carter (chorus girl, vaudeville comic, b. circa 1899)

-Father: Fred D. Pankey (stepfather; restauranteur)
+Father: Fred D. Pankey (stepfather; restaurateur)

 Girlfriend: Lana Turner (actress, dated 1938-39)